Frequently asked questions about asbestos

 Are products with asbestos always dangerous?

 No, not always.
 Asbestos that is properly sealed and undisturbed is generally not a problem.
-For instance, old square 9″x9″ or 12″x12″ floor tiles likely contain asbestos.
-When well-maintained and sealed, it is not a problem.
-However, when such materials become disturbed or frayed, the microscopic fibers can be suspended in the air for many days.
+For instance, old square 9″x9″ floor tiles likely contain asbestos, yet if they are well-maintained and sealed, it is not a health problem.
+However, when such materials become disturbed or frayed, whether due to renovation activities or their own decline, the microscopic fibers can be suspended in the air for many days.

 Is asbestos a problem when renovating?

-When renovating a home or business where asbestos may exist (generally in structures built before 1982 or built with foreign products), it is wise to make sure asbestos is not present.
+Renovation and demolition are two of the activities that are most likely to release asbestos fibers from building materials.
+When renovating a home or business where asbestos may exist (generally in structures built before the 1980s), it is wise to make sure asbestos is not present by having an inspector assess potential risks.
 Improperly disturbing asbestos exposes you, others and the environment to its harmful effects.

 EPA-certified professionals use specialized containment and ventilation systems during asbestos abatement.
-Such asbestos removal professionals know how to safely remove or encapsulate asbestos without exposing these ″invisible″ fibers to others and the environment.
+Such asbestos removal professionals know how to safely remove or encapsulate asbestos without exposing others to its dangerous fibers.

 How do you know if asbestos is present?
 What should you look for in a vendor?